khakhalin/notes/side/behav_interview.md

 #interview

 They are looking for signals, and mostly it’s  “no” signals (red flags) rather than  “yes” signals.
-For example, blaming others is a bad sign.
+For example, blaming others and being negative about things is a bad sign.
 Don’t try to fake it, as being fake (not genuine, shifty, fishy) is the worst possible sign there could be.

 Ultimately: is this person a net positive contributor?

 In tech companies, typically not the HR, but a high-level manager.

 **Schema:**
-* Situation > Problem
-* or: Goal > Solution > Impact > Lessons
-* or **STAR: Situation → Task → Action → Result**.
+* **STAR: Situation → Task → Action → Result**.
 A general paradigm for answering behavioral questions.
 Describe the Context / Challenge, then what was done, then what was the result of it.
-Potentially followed with long-term lessons learned.
+Probably followed with long-term lessons learned.
+* or **CAR: Challenge → Action → Result**
+* or Goal > Solution > Impact > Lessons

 **Typical questions:**
 * A conflict (disagreement, sticky situation) you had